 A Vaping PSA from Dr. Oz (0:38)

 Before people knew that vaping was a major health risk, it was once presented as a "better" alternative to smoking cigarettes.
-But now the CDC reports that as of Sept.
-11, 2019, over 380 people have contracted a lung illness related to vaping.
-What's even more alarming is that, according to NBC News, seven people have now died from vaping-related respiratory illnesses.
+But now the CDC reports that as of Nov.
+1, 2019, over 1,888 people have contracted a lung illness related to vaping.
+What's even more alarming is that 37 people have now died from vaping-related respiratory illnesses.
 With a public health scare underway, Dr. Oz is taking a stance: stay away from vaping until the FDA knows more about what's causing these illnesses.

 RELATED: Subscribe to the Dr. Oz newsletter for wellness tips, recipes, and exclusive sneak peeks from The Dr. Oz Show.

 According to Globe News Wire, the e-cigarette industry has rapidly been gaining popularity over the past few years and is expected to be worth $53.4 billion dollars by 2024.
 E-cigarettes (otherwise known as vapes or pens) work by heating a liquid to produce an aerosol that you breathe into your lungs.
 Different products liquid-holding devices, such as cartridges and pods are inserted in these devices and are filled with chemicals like nicotine, THC, and CBD.
 Though the root cause of vaping-related illnesses are still widely unknown, here's what Dr. Oz and Dr. Sanjay Gupta have to say about the medical breakdown of vaping.

 Why You're Hearing About Vaping-Related Illnesses, According to Dr. Oz